wxMaxima-developers/wxmaxima/info/wxmaxima.md

 If your _Maxima_ is based on SBCL the following lines have to be added to your `.sbclrc`:

 ~~~lisp
 (setf sb-impl::*default-external-format* :utf-8)
 ~~~

 The folder this file has to be placed in is system- and installation-specific.
-But any sbcl-based _Maxima_ that already has evaluated a cell in the current session will happily tell where it can be found after getting the following command:
+But any SBCL-based _Maxima_ that already has evaluated a cell in the current session will happily tell where it can be found after getting the following command:

     :lisp (sb-impl::userinit-pathname)